GGxcollab/ObsidianVault/SC-300/Plan, Implement, and Administer Condicional Access.md

 	- **For all users, all cloud apps, all platforms:**
 		- Block access;
 - ## Troubleshooting sign-in interrupts
-	- In this error, the message states that the application can
+	- In this error, the message states that the application can only be accessed from devices or client applications that meet the company's mobile device management policy.
+In this